Professional San Francisco and Los Angeles Movers | Local & Long-Distance Moving

 Morning rush hour hits hardest from 7:00–9:00 AM, while evening congestion runs 4:30–6:30 PM.
 During these windows, vehicle speeds on major routes drop below 35 mph.

-San Francisco drivers now lose an average of 97 hours annually sitting in congested traffic, making the city the seventh-most congested in North America.
+San Francisco drivers now lose an average of 46 hours annually sitting in congested traffic, making the city the 14th-most congested in the U.S. (INRIX 2024 Global Traffic Scorecard).

 The Bay Bridge corridor alone accounts for 16% of all Bay Area traffic congestion, with delays lasting throughout the day.
 If your move involves crossing the bridge, factor in the significant extra time.